The Night the Light Went On in Long Beach: Background and limited release

 This live album was intended as the follow-up to On the Third Day, but the original recording was marred by technical issues both on and off the stage.
 The problems started when the truck carrying the band's equipment broke down en route to the venue, and the band did not have enough time to perform a proper soundcheck before the concert.

 Initial vinyl pressings of the album were of such poor quality that ELO's management eventually filed a lawsuit against the production company for compensation.
 The garish gatefold sleeve of the original album, designed by Mick Haggerty, showed a cartoony 1950s-era horror film mob running in terror from an unseen source of light, with the album's title scrawled across the sleeve.
 The inside held distorted photos of the band performing onstage.

 Ultimately, both ELO's UK and US labels decided against issuing The Night the Light Went On in Long Beach.
-It only achieved "legitimate" release in Germany and a handful of other countries such as Australia, although it was eventually issued in the UK in 1985.
+It only achieved "legitimate" release in European countries including Germany, France and Italy, as well as handful of other countries such as Australia, New Zealand and South Africa although it was eventually issued in the UK in 1985.
 It was never released in the US (although it was heavily imported into the US, and sold quite well in the specialty rock music shops around the country).
 However, in the US, the live version of "10538 Overture" from this recording was later used as the B-side for the ELO single "Evil Woman" from the studio album Face the Music.
 The live version of "Roll Over Beethoven" from Long Beach saw limited release in the US on the B-side of the alternate version of "Telephone Line" in the CBS Hall of Fame 45 re-issue series.